Think-alouds

 • How does it fit in with what I already know?

-A teacher think aloud is an effective technique to model how to use comprehension strategies before, during, and after reading.
-See the lesson plan.
+A teacher think-aloud is an effective technique to model how to use comprehension strategies before, during, and after reading.
+(Balanced Literacy Diet: Putting Research into Practice in the Classroom)

 • Have students do think-alouds in large or small groups; teacher and other students monitor and help.